 SARA Bursary Programme

-In 2007, SARA introduced a Bursary scheme with the intention to financially assist SARA members to complete their Master’s or Doctorate degrees.
-Annually two to three bursaries are awarded to promising research proposals.
-The completed research material is published on SARA’s website to the benefit of all members.
-The criteria for considering applications for bursaries include:
+SARA’s Bursary Scheme was introduced in 2007 with the objective to further promote and develop the reward profession and practices.
+The scheme provides financial assistance to SARA members that wish to complete their Master’s or Doctorate degrees.
+Two to three bursaries are awarded annually to the most promising research proposals.
+The completed research material is published on SARA’s website for the benefit of all members and the general profession.

-The applicant needs to have an honours/PDM for Masters or a Masters for a Doctorate.
+- The applicant needs to have an Honours/PDM for a Masters application or a Masters for a Doctorate application;

-Students should already be registered with an approved institution with formal acceptance of their research proposal.
-The Bursary is primarily aimed at those whose studies will contribute to promoting and developing the reward profession in Africa.
+- Applicants should already be registered with an approved institution with formal acceptance of their research proposal.
+The Bursary is primarily aimed at those whose studies will contribute to promoting and developing the reward profession in Africa;

-The primary research question should be within the ambit of reward management, or at least HR Management with a focus on reward management.
-Therefore, the research topic should be relevant to the reward environment and add to the existing base of knowledge and methodologies.
+- The primary research question should be within the ambit of reward management, or HR Management with a focus on reward management.
+Therefore, the research topic should be relevant to the reward environment and build on the existing base of knowledge and methodologies; and

-The candidate should be committed to continuing to invest in remuneration as a profession.
+- The candidate should be committed to continuing to invest in total rewards as a profession.

-Planned research must be completed within three years from receiving the bursary and formal feedback in the form of a presentation to the SARA membership, as well as a copy of the research document must be made available to SARA for inclusion in its existing body of research.
-Please click here for research topic ideas.
+Planned research must be completed within three years from receiving the bursary.
+The bursary recipient is required to provide formal feedback (in the form of an event presentation) to the SARA membership, and a copy of the research document must be made available to SARA for inclusion in its existing body of research.

-The application form for SARA selection purposes needs to be completed and forwarded to the SARA Secretariat at email@example.com with a copy of the approved research proposal submitted to the university.
+The application form needs to be completed and forwarded to the SARA Secretariat at email@example.com with a copy of the approved research proposal submitted to the university.